maboiteaspam/readit/README.md

 ## Under the hood

-Under the hood, when you invoke the program,
+When the program is invoked,

+it loads your preferences (css / template) from the user folder in a file named ```readit.json```

-it will starts an http server on port 64000, and detach it s process.
+It will then starts an http server on port 64000, and detach it s process.

 If the server is already running, this process is re used.

+Once the webserver is ready, the default system browser is started at a specific url.

-Then it opens your browser with a specific url to read the MD file from your local file system.
+This url is specifically forged to let you read to read the MD file from your local file system.

 The server will remain open until you restart your computer, or kill it, if you wish to.

-The server listens on 127.0.0.1:64000.

 ## TODO